Sustainable Living Center

 Residency Expectations

 At the SLC, we welcome both residents who are new to sustainability and eager to learn more as well as residents with lots of sustainability experience.
 Residents bring a wide variety of interests and backgrounds to the program.
 We expect all residents to be passionate, open, and willing to participate and learn.
-At the SLC we strive to create a place where residents are enthusiastically engaged, excited to meet new people, and committed to building a healthy home on campus.
+At the SLC we strive to create a place where residents are enthusiastically engaged, excited to meet new people, and committed to building an inclusive home on campus.

 SLC residents are expected to:

-• Contribute $500 per term to the co-op fund
+• Contribute $600 per term to the co-op fund

 • Cook 1 Sunday evening house dinner during the term